 Debt consolidation is a technique that helps debtors to get out of debt by combining several loans into a single debt that can be quickly repaid by a management program or a loan.
 Debt consolidation schemes are very useful in dealing with high-interest loans such as credit cards because they lower the applicable interest rate, making it easier for the consumer to pay off the debt.
 Debt restructuring lessens the debtor’s financial burden, making it possible for them to make ends meet during difficult financial times.
 Debt consolidation may be divided into two (2) categories on the basis of the framework they follow to settle the debt: –

-We can explain how it works debt consolidation through the following example: Person Y has two credit cards, AED 45,000 and AED 30,000 respectively, and a separate personal loan for AED 200.000.
-Each debt will have an interest percentage separately; instead of with a debt consolation service, the bank will treat these debts as one and provide you with a lower interest rate, which offers significant savings.
+We can explain how debt consolidation works through the following example: Person Y has two credit cards, AED 45,000 and AED 30,000 respectively, and a separate personal loan for AED 200.000.
+Each debt will have an interest percentage separately; instead of with a debt consolidation service, the bank will treat these debts as one and provide you with a lower interest rate, which offers significant savings.

 People applying for a loan from a financial institution or an online lender is the most common and potentially most convenient form of debt consolidation.
 The loan should be the same amount as the entire debt so that it can be eliminated all at once.
 The total amount of the loan is broken down into easy-to-pay EMIs that the debtor will pay until the remaining debt is repaid using debt consolidation.
 The debt consolidation loan’s interest rate can be negotiated depending on the debtor’s actual financial condition, and the repayment payment usually ranges from three (3) to five (5) years.